ALI11-2000/RISC-V_Core/Pipelined/README.md

 # Pipelined RISC-V Processor
 ## Phase 1
-For the first phase of this project, we are going to  converting our [Single Cycle Processor](../Single-Cycle) as to the pipelined version as shown in figure below.
+For the first phase of this project, we are going to  converting our [Single Cycle Processor](../Single-Cycle) to the pipelined version as shown in figure below.

 ![Pipelined Processor\label{abc}](Figures/ckt.png)
 For simulation, **cocotb** is used with **iverilog**.